masa0x80/complement_mkr_host_ip.fish/README.md

 ### `MKR_HOSTS_TSV_GIP`

 It is defaulted to 'false'.
-If you want to complement private IP address, you should set it 'true'.
+If you want to complement global IP address, you should set it 'true'.

 ### `COMPLEMENT_MKR_HOST_IP_KEYBIND`